rastapasta/foodsharing/README.md

   * Embedded map based on system (iOS: Apple Maps, Android: Google Maps)
   * Clustering of markers
   * Tracking/centering of the user's current location on demand
+  * Button to zoom back to initial region
   * Prompt for location permission on demand
   * Reusing marker icons from Android version